Nude life: we all together in the altogether!

 – Comment: Milt, USA

-It is a great pleasure for us, to adopt Bernard's idea “All together in the altogether” as a lifely, compelling slogan to do marketing for a lifestyle in the buff and therefore use it for title of our informational brochure.
+It is a great pleasure for us, to adopt Bernard's idea “All together in the altogether” as a lifely, compelling slogan to do marketing for a lifestyle in the buff and therefore use it as title of our informational brochure.

 Also a great pleasure for us is, to adopt Milt's idea “Living Naturally” and merge it with Bernard's preference “Living without clothes” to “Living naturally without clothes” as a another lifely, compelling slogan for our informational brochure.